 Much like above, sufferers feel compelled to pull out their hair for no logical reason.
 It’s not just from the scalp, individuals may pull hair from their arms, legs and anywhere else on their body.
 The act may be accompanied by a feeling of momentary relief.

 What happens during Dual Diagnosis Treatment in Birmingham?

 Whatever the precise nature of your addiction and anxiety, we will provide a course of dual diagnosis treatment in Birmingham that tackles the root causes of your symptoms.
 This gives you the best chance of returning to a new life which isn’t dictated by your addiction and mental health issues.

 Our treatment begins with an initial consultation with a mental health professional.
 They will listen keenly to you as you relay your experiences.
 By understanding your individual circumstances and the situation they can plan a course of treatment tailored to your needs.

 A range of therapies may be recommended, including:

 - CBT and meditation

 - Applied relaxation

-These are just a few examples of the treatments we use at our relaxing residential anxiety treatment clinic in Birmingham.
+These are just a few examples of the treatments we use at our relaxing residential dual diagnosis treatment clinic in Birmingham.
 Whatever your anxiety issue, we will guide you on the path to a successful recovery.